feediron/ttrss_plugin-feediron/README.md

 You have to specify a ```xpath``` which identifies the links (&lt;a&gt;) to the pages.
 If ```append``` is false, only the links are used and the original link is ignored else the links found using the xpath expression are added to the original page link.

 ### General options
 * **debug** You can activate debugging informations.
-(At the moment there are not that much debug informations to be activated)
+(At the moment there are not that much debug informations to be activated), this option must be places at the same level as the site configs.
 * **force_charset** allows to override automatic charset detection.
 If it is omitted, the charset will be parsed from the HTTP headers or loadHTML() will decide on its own.
 * **reformat** is an array of formating rules for the **url** of the full article.
 The rules are applied before the full article is fetched.
 There are two possible types: **regex** and **replace**.
   * **regex** takes a regex in an option called **pattern** and the replacement in **replace**.
 For details see [preg_replace](http://www.php.net/manual/de/function.preg-replace.php) in the PHP documentation.
   * **replace** uses the PHP function str_replace, which takes either a string or an array as search and replace value.
 * **modify** is the same as described above but for the content.
 It is applied after the split/xpath selection.

 If you get an error about "Invalid JSON!", you can use [JSONLint](http://jsonlint.com/) to locate the erroneous part.
+There is a basic error detection implemented.

 XPath
 -----